ProticM/plazar-js/README.md

 ##### TL;DR

-1. Can define components, mixins or classes by invoking `pz.define` or `pz.component.extend`, `pz.class.extend`.
+1. Can define components, mixins or classes by invoking `pz.define`, `pz.component.extend` or `pz.class.extend`.
 Mixins are not extendable.
 2. Reuse each type later in the app as much as needed.
 One type, multiple instances.
 3. Extend each type with another by setting the `ownerType`.
 Note that this config is not required when using the `extend` approach.
 The `ownerType` is automatically recognized.
 4. Override parent method implementation.